rblack42/VMdemo/docs/Vagrant.rst

     suspend the virtual machine.
 In either case, to restart it again, simply run `vagrant up`.

-On systems with an SSH client installed (like lInux and Mac), you can access the machine using this:
+On systems with an SSH client installed (like Linux and Mac), you can access the machine using this:

 ..  code-block:: text